The Object of Emotional Comfort – A Butterfly’s Process is a Journey

-Treatment can also support you in finding and developing positive and helpful ways for coping during times of loneliness, stress, anxiety, depression, etc. You do not need to resort to your eating disorder or self-harming behaviors as a way to manage emotional and/or mental distress.
+Treatment can also support you in finding and developing positive and helpful ways in coping during times of loneliness, stress, anxiety, depression, etc. You do not need to resort to your eating disorder or self-harming behaviors as a way to manage emotional and/or mental distress.

-Letting go of old things, bad relationships or old behaviors to provide the feeling of security is a multi leveled process.
+Letting go of old things, bad relationships or old behaviors to provide the feeling of security is a multi-leveled process.
 It isn’t human nature to let go of all our old security blankets at once.
 In our humanness, we may hold onto things for years.